smetch-discord/smetch-bot/SECURITY.md

     - Low
     - High

-**We ask you to include your option for each of these prompts when reporting the vulnerability so we can easily calculate the CVSS score.**
+**We ask you to include your option for each of these prompts when reporting the vulnerability, so we can easily calculate the CVSS score.**

 ### Step 3: How easily can someone discover this issue?